Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Discussion

-Finally, we conducted a simulation study to show analytically that our results hold using the estimators that we proposed.
-Specifically, using only the binarized variable $T$ based on the cut-off and no other information about the status-quo treatment distribution of $A$, we were able to provide consistent estimates for both $\Psi_{BATE}$ and $\Psi_{PEB}$.
+We also conducted a simulation study to show analytically that the results hold using the estimators that we proposed.
+Specifically, using only the binarized variable $T$ based on the cut-off and no other information about the observed exposure distribution of $A$, we were able to provide consistent estimates for both the BATE and the CAB.
 This result may be surprising, as typically estimating the effects of MTPs requires estimating the density of $A$.
 For example, this is the case in the shift intervention considered by Díaz and van der Laan \cite{munoz_population_2012}.
 Therefore, the two MTPs discussed which impose a cut-off and preserve relative self-selection lend themselves to much easier estimation from a practioner's point of view, which perhaps explains part of the reason why the method is so prevalent in the literature across disciplines.
-In fact, it has been shown that for all MTPs which impose a cut-off and restrict treatments to a certain region of the support, the causal effects for the unique MTP which preserves relative self-selection are indeed the easiest to estimate from a theoretical view point \cite{van_der_laan_nonparametric_2023}.
+In fact, it has been shown that for all MTPs which impose a cut-off and restrict exposures to a certain region of the support, the causal effects for the unique MTP which preserves relative self-selection are indeed the easiest to estimate from a theoretical view point \cite{van_der_laan_nonparametric_2023}.
+Finally, we consider an applied example, applying binarization to births in California to evaluate a 1 km buffer zones between active oil/gas wells and homes.